maseurodrigo/SolTrack/README.md

 ### Querying a Wallet Address

-To track a wallet, enter the wallet address in the input field on the dashboard and click "Track Wallet"
+To track a wallet, enter the wallet address in the input field on the dashboard and click "Track Wallet."

 ### Optional Features